DoHerasYang/DoHerasYang.github.io/_posts/2020-1-13-TextProcessing.md

 ​	The disadvantage is requiring a lexicon of emotion words which should be fairly comprehensive,covering new words.abbreviations,misspelled words.

-**c)Given the following sentences and opinion lexicon (adjectives only), apply the weighted lexical-based approach to classify EACH sentence as positive, negative or objective.
+**c)Explain the graded lexicon-based approach for Sentiment Analysis.Given the following sentences and opinion lexicon (adjectives only), apply the weighted lexical-based approach to classify EACH sentence as positive, negative or objective.
 Show the final emotion score for each sentence.
 In addition to use of the lexicon, make sure you consider any general rules that have an impact in the final decision.
 Explain these rules when they are applied.**

 **Lexicon:**
 		**boring  -3**